astroess/AdminChatbot/README.md

 # CPPND: Capstone AdminChatBot!
 This readme file is best read on github while in the root directory of the project. https://github.com/astroess/CppND-Capstone-AdminChatbot .
 "Capstone Option 1 - Chatbot" was the chosen project option for this capstone. <br><br>
 The AdminChatBot is made up of 2 applications.
 When the project is built using the "Basic Build Instructions" below, 2 executables are generated (adminuser and adminchatbot).  adminuser is a command line program that will allow the admin user to add new Admin users for use within the adminchatbot application.
 The adminchatbot executable is the actual chatbot gui application.
-Both programs should be run from the build directory.
+Both programs should be run from the /build directory.

 <h2>Dependencies for Running Locally</h2>
 * cmake >= 5.5 <br>